Udo/capy/README.md

 Prerequisites: you need to install TCC on the system before using capy, since Capy is using system-wide TCC libraries.

 Execute `./configure` before compiling for the first time.
 Afterwards, build the executable by using the `./build` script.

+Build and run programs from the `tests/` folder by running `./test NAME` where NAME is the name of the file in the tests folder (omit the file extension).

+Run programs from the `tests/` folder directly from memory by running `./run NAME`.